-- Section 2 identifies the master plan elements, studies and reexamination reports previously adopted by Readington; - Section 3 combines several of the required elements of a reexamination report into a single section in order to address subjects within a consolidated framework that identifies: - Major problems and objectives at the time of adoption of the 2014 Reexamination Report; - Extent to which problems and objective have changed; - Relevant changes in assumptions, policies and objectives related to relevant characteristics of the Township underlying the recommendations of the last reexamination report; - Recommendations for study of, or amendments to, the master plan or land development regulations.
+- Section 2 identifies the master plan elements, studies and reexamination reports previously adopted by Readington; - Section 3 combines several of the required elements of a reexamination report into a single section in order to address subjects within a consolidated framework that identifies: - Major problems and objectives at the time of adoption of the 2014 Reexamination Report; - o Extent to which problems and objective have changed; - Relevant changes in assumptions, policies and objectives related to relevant characteristics of the Township underlying the recommendations of the last reexamination report; - Recommendations for study of, or amendments to, the master plan or land development regulations. - Section 4 identifies areas where implementation of redevelopment, through the NJ Local Redevelopment and Housing Law (C.40A:12A-1 et al.), should be investigated.